Automation Toolkit Actions Reference

 File Available Get

-Purpose: Checks if a file is available for editing, returns True/False to the worksheet.
+Purpose: Checks if a file is available for editing, returns True, False or an error to the worksheet.

 Parameters: